Palmer v. Thompson

 Palmer v.
 Thompson, 403 U.S. 217 (1971), is a United States Supreme Court civil rights case which concerned the interpretation of the Equal Protection Clause of the Fourteenth Amendment.
+While it has never been overruled, it is nonetheless considered bad law and part of the anticanon of American constitutional jurisprudence.

 Background

 The city of Jackson, Mississippi, closed all of its public swimming pools, as opposed to integrating them.
 Originally there were five public pools, but the city closed four of them, and surrendered its lease to the fifth pool to the lessor, the YMCA, which continued to operate the pool privately and on a segregated basis.
 Hazel Palmer, mother of a freedom rider who was arrested at the bus station, and other black citizens filed suit against the city under the Fourteenth Amendment's guarantee of equal protection and under the Thirteenth Amendment, on the grounds that the city's actions created a "badge or incident" of slavery.
 The lower courts found no constitutional violation.

 On appeal to the Supreme Court, the case was argued by Paul A. Rosen and William Kunstler for the petitioners.
 With them on the briefs were Ernest Goodman and Arthur Kinoy.
 The case was argued for the respondents by William F. Goodman, Jr.